|

 The GWA has many different units from all sides.
 There are numerous Allied units: American, British and French along with their allies such as the Russians and Commonwealth Troops.
 The Central Powers consist of a number of German units and one Austrio-Hungarian unit.

-Great War Historical Society (Western and California USA) -- The West Coast Great War organization --Sphere of operations: WW1 on the Western Front, 1914-1918.
+Great War Historical Society (Western and California USA) -- The West Coast Great War organization -- Sphere of operations: WW1 on the Western Front, 1914-1918.
 These guys hold events similar to the GWA's.
 The GWHS holds two events a year also, set up so as NOT to conflict with the GWA's events.
 Dues are $20 a year.
-Flash: it appears they have a new battlefield!!! :-) |
+Flash: it appears they have another new battlefield!!!

 Western Front Association--The WFA is an organization dedicated to preserving the history of the Great War.
-They have a great website for WWI history, and (which is why they're here) they also organize living history events in Europe. |
+They have a great website for WWI history, and (which is why they're here) they also organize living history events in Europe.

 Other W.W.I Historical Research Sites:

-Germany or Silesia Related Historical Sites, and Reenacting sites
+Germany or Silesia-Related Historical Sites, and Reenacting sites

 Militaria/ Collecting Sites: